kiransais03/pdfeditor_mern/README.md

 --After logging in,user can upload the pdf and select the required pages he wanted to export to a new pdf,then after he can export and download the new pdf

+--For displaying pdf "react-pdf" package has been used.

 --A notification pop up asks Do you want to replace,the old pdf with new one.

 --Frontend app has been deployed in Vercel Hositng Website.